NHSDigital/im1-pfs-auth/README.md

 ### Repository Structure

+Key folders for the project are:

+- `.github` contains GitHub Actions workflows for CI/CD.
 - `app` contains the backend application code for the API.
 - `docs` contains the documentation for the API, including user guides, developer guides, and design documents.
 - `postman` contains Postman collections for users to trial the sandbox environment.